-Successfully defended proposals should be approved by the committee by June 1st of students' third year.
+Final dissertation proposals should be submitted to advisers by the first Monday in May of the students' third year.
 Note that this departmental deadline is earlier than the one stipulated by TGS, which is the end of the fourth year.
 Once approved, the student must submit the PhD Prospectus form through TGS Forms in CAESAR.
 The department must approve this form online before TGS enters the final approval.
 Students are notified via email by TGS of approval of their Prospectus form.
+Third-year students are expected to present their dissertation proposals as part of the Graduate Student Forum at the end of Spring Quarter.